Become a Contributor

 EVERYTHING YOU NEED TO KNOW TO BECOME AN ORATO CONTRIBUTOR

-Orato seeks writers, journalists, photographers, videographers, podcasters, and illustrators who want to be published, featured, and paid for capturing true stories about real people from throughout our world.
+Orato seeks journalists and photographers from around the world who want to be published on a global platform and be paid for capturing true stories about real people.

 If you are interested in creating content in the first person that sheds light on world events and trending topics from the perspective of those living and experiencing the event – Orato will offer you professional experience and feature your name in international bylines.

 *Orato World Media pays its journalists through a variety of methods.
 Those with a U.S. account can be paid through ACH and in Canada through Interac e-Transfer.
-Outside of North America, we offer options such as PayPal, Moneygram, and Payoneer.
+Outside of North America, we offer options such as PayPal, Wise Money Transfer, and Payoneer.
 Freelancers from Canada will receive payment in Canadian funds, and all others will be in U.S. dollars.

 The guide, while written exclusively for journalists and professional writers, offers detailed quality and stylistic instruction.
 Whether you are interested in reporting and crafting first-person narratives, submitting photo galleries of major world events, sharing video interviews with compelling subjects, publishing a podcast episode, or illustrating an Orato story – this guide will help you.

-Every submission must take into account these mandates.
-Whether the story is told
+Every submission must take into account the following mandates.
+An Orato story MUST be:

-• An event(s) and crystallizing moment: This means the subject themselves experienced something life-altering, relevant to trending or world news, or was part of a major event.
+Event(s) and crystallizing moment(s): This means the subject themselves experienced something life-altering, relevant to trending or world news, or was part of a major event.

 GET QUALIFIED AS AN ORATO CONTRIBUTOR BY TAKING THIS QUICK ASSESSMENT (it’s FREE)

-‘Pitch a Story’ is where you indicate a compelling newsworthy event that you’d like to cover with the first-person, Orato story.
+‘Pitch a Story’ is where you identify a compelling, newsworthy event that you’d like to cover with an interview subject through a first-person account.
 When you pitch a story you will need to provide a brief synopsis of the event which will be captured and most importantly, confirm the individual who will be identified as the interview subject and who experienced the newsworthy event personally.